Public Involvement & Participation

 Storm Drain Marking Program

 The City has implemented a volunteer program in which citizens can mark storm drains with a marker that reads “No Dumping, Drains to Stream”, as well as distribute informational material in an effort to raise citizen awareness in our neighborhoods.
-For more information, e-mail the Operations Manager or call 423-975-2700.
+For more information, e-mail the Public Works Operations Manager or call 423-975-2700.